Anne lives and works in Tasmania and believes Tasmania is one of the most beautiful states in Australia. Ideally set up for a road trip.

 Learning how to stop is one of the most important skills you need when learning how to roller skate.

-It doesn't matter how good or fast you are on the track, whether you look the part and have the coolest tattoos.
-If you can't stop then you can't stop.
+It doesn't matter how good or fast you are on the track, or whether you look the part and have the coolest tattoos.
+If you can't stop, then you can't stop.
 You will be a danger to yourself and to others.